 Unfortunately, you cannot find a suitable synonym for every word, but this is certainly useful, especially if you use the word VERY often in your blog!

 Now you can start using these top free keyword research tools

 Fortunately, you don’t have to do everything manually, but you can learn a lot from it.
 Because you read things and maybe see something that is also newsworthy, and about which you can also write a piece.

 Research tools on the other hand sometimes take a lot of guesswork out of your keyword research.
 Because they all give you data to work with, of search volumes, and the anticipated difficulty of ranking for a certain term.
 With these free keyword research tools, you can get a lot of keyword ideas in a short time.

 Also Read: What is SEO and how does SEO work?

 1. Google keyword planner

-If you have a Gmail account you can also sign up for Google Ads.
+Google keyword planner (AdWord) is one of the free keyword research tools but you need to have a Gmail account, so you can also sign up for Google Ads.
 Google Ads are the ads that you see in the search results, but also in other places such as YouTube and other websites.
 This Ads also has a built-in research tool that you can use to get ideas on which you would like to advertise.
 If you are concerned with online marketing, you have certainly already created an account.